-- Outline the special features of the nervous system and its components. - Describe the functions of the nervous system both at the cellular and molecular levels. - Explain how neurons communicate with each other in cellular and molecular terms. - Explain the pathophysiology of certain neurological and neuropsychiatric disorders, and the biochemical basis of treating them.
+- Outline the special features of the nervous system and its components. - 2/2 • Describe the functions of the nervous system both at the cellular and molecular levels. - Explain how neurons communicate with each other in cellular and molecular terms. - Explain the pathophysiology of certain neurological and neuropsychiatric disorders, and the biochemical basis of treating them.

-BCHE4040 Aspects of Neuroscience (2018-19, 1st Term)
+BCHE4040 Aspects of Neuroscience 2021-22, 1st Term

-Mid-term Exam 45% Final Exam 55%
+Mid-term Exam 45% Final Exam 45% Assignment 10% (will be announced on 11 Oct 2021)

-Grade Descriptors Grade Overall course A Demonstrates a deep understanding of the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
+Grade Overall course Α Demonstrates a deep understanding of the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
 Demonstrate the ability to apply the concepts to solve most neuroscience issues in particular in the area of neuro-diseases that would substantially surpass the normal expectation at this level and typical of standards that may be common at higher levels of study.
 Demonstrates the ability to articulate the synthesis of new ideas or applications in a clear and cogent manner.
 A- Demonstrates high level of the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
 Demonstrate the ability to apply the concepts to solve some neuroscience issues in particular in the area of neuro-diseases.
 Demonstrates the ability to articulate the synthesis of new ideas or applications in a clear and cogent manner. В Demonstrate a competent grasp of the key concepts in the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
 Demonstrates the ability to state and partially apply the subject matter learnt in the course to most (but not all) familiar and standard situations in a manner that is usually logically persuasive.
-Demonstrate the ability to articulate neuroscience concepts or applications in a logical and coherent way С Demonstrate a basic understanding of the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
-Demonstrates the ability to state and apply the subject matter learnt in the course to most (but not all) familiar and standard situations in a manner that is not incorrect but is somewhat fragmented.
+Demonstrate the ability to articulate neuroscience concepts or applications in a logical and coherent way.
+C Demonstrate a basic understanding of the structure and components of nervous tissue in relation to its functions, neurotransmitters, development of the nervous system and the biochemistry of mental diseases.
+Demonstrates the ability to state and apply the subject matter learnt in the course to most (but not all) familiar and standard situations in a manner that is not incorrect but is somewhat freemonted manner that is not incorrect but is somewhat fragmented.
 Shows the ability to articulate scientific concepts in a concise way.
-D Demonstrate the ability to apply certain concepts learnt from the course to simple situations in a manner that is broadly correct in its essentials or is somewhat ambiguous.
+D Demonstrate the ability to apply certain concepts learnt from the course to simple D situations in a manner that is broadly correct in its essentials or is somewhat ambiguous.
 Demonstrates the ability to state and sometimes apply the subject matter learnt in the course to some simple and familiar situations in a manner that is broadly correct in its essentials.
 F Demonstrate an incomplete or incorrect neuroscience concepts.
 Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.